benthecoder/covid19-flexdashboard/README.md

 This dashboard updates daily through the Github Actions workflow.
 You can find the yaml file [here](.github/workflows/main.yml)

+## ToDo

+- [ ] Write blog post about how to auto update dashboard
+- [ ] learn how to dockerize dashboard for github actions to run image
+- [ ] Add news section to dashboard for latest news
+- [ ] Research better ways to present dashboard with new functionalities

 ## Packages

 * Dashboard interface - `flexdashboard`